NordicSemiconductor/nrfcredstore/README.md

   -h, --help            show this help message and exit --baudrate BAUDRATE   Serial baudrate
-  --timeout TIMEOUT     Serial communication timeout in seconds
+  --timeout TIMEOUT     Serial communication timeout in seconds --debug               Enable debug logging --cmd-type {at,shell,auto}
+                        Command type to use. "at" for AT commands, "shell" for shell commands, "auto" to detect automatically.

 subcommands:
   {list,write,delete,deleteall,imei,attoken,generate}